Polymer (library): Usage

 Polymer has begun to gain increasing recognition in the market, with spikes in use in 2015 and 2016 as documented by the website BuiltWith.
 Special attention has been paid to its structured design process, allowing for an interoperable "Lego Block" structure.
+LitElement was developed by the Google Chrome team as part of the Polymer project in 2018.
+LitElement was designed to be a lightweight and easy-to-use framework for creating web components that can be used with any front-end framework or library.

 Custom elements

 Custom elements can be created using ES (ECMAScript, most commonly JavaScript) modules with classes.
 Custom element definition comprises CSS style, HTML template of the element's local DOM, element properties, lifecycle callbacks and JavaScript methods: